turkishrational/mp3play/qemu/readme.txt

 Note: Directory separator is '/' in TRDOS just as in unix/linux.

-MP3PTEST.PRG is a test (a bit modified MP3PLAY3.PRG) program to check/test interpolation quality of the problem for non-VRA AC97 codecs.
+MP3PTEST.PRG is a test (a bit modified MP3PLAY3.PRG) program to check/test interpolation quality of the program for non-VRA AC97 codecs.

 (Emulator's virtual AC97 hardware has VRA feature and this test